 At first it feels like I’m penetrating myself because it’s thicker than a tampon.
 It feels like the width of two tampons.
 Once the cup is halfway in, I spin the bottom of the cup and it opens up into my VJJ like a flower. *Ahhhhh!* i can hear a sucking noise as it opens up.
 I wiggle my hips and body around until I was sure it was up there.
 I don’t feel it nor hear it.
 Awesome!
 I put on a pair of lululemons and out the door I go.

 At Yoga Class:

 6 hours later I head to yoga class.
 I wore black pants just to be safe.
 I have not experienced any leakage yet.
 The teacher comes in and I feel this overwhelming flood of warmth rush through my body.
-I am anxious to find out if this products works!
+I am anxious to find out if this product works!
 A couple of Sun Salutations and standing poses later, I am finally done.
 I skip the studio showers and rush home to review my efforts.

 8 hours after implantation: